Taiwolawal/CICD-DEVSECOPS/README.md

 <img width="1012" alt="image" src="https://user-images.githubusercontent.com/50557587/230592922-f42e1c99-b8c7-4c12-8644-e55f7ec8d14a.png">

-When our Jenkins server is up, we need ensure we have some plugins that will be needed for our CICD pipeline to function properly.
-They are Git, Kubernetes CLI, Maven and Docker.
+When our Jenkins server is up, we need ensure we have some installations done on the server that will be needed for our CICD pipeline to function properly.
+They are Git, Kubernetes CLI, kubectl,  Maven and Docker.

 <img width="1361" alt="image" src="https://user-images.githubusercontent.com/50557587/230621941-05aa0d27-1ea2-4f6b-ae5e-f40683d49a9b.png">